 It is the responsibility of all students to seek and obtain approval from a member of the faculty of the Department of Biochemistry and Biophysics to serve as his/her research and dissertation advisor during the beginning of their second year.
 The Director of Graduate Studies can assist students in selecting an advisor.
-If you wish to change your research advisor, please the Director of Graduate Studies.
+Students may also wish to change advisors; the Director of Graduate Studies can also assist in this decision, and must approve the change.

 The Department draws on the teaching and research talents of a broad group of faculty with primary and secondary (joint) appointments.
 It is from this faculty pool that students completing their first year of graduate study are expected to select their thesis advisor.
 However, selecting a member of the primary faculty offers students opportunities for daily contact and exchange of ideas with faculty, postdoctoral researchers and other students within the Department.
 To foster this important part of the educational process, the Department encourages students to perform their graduate work in one of the laboratories of the primary faculty during rotations.